petervdn/multiline-canvas-text/README.md

 # multiline-canvas-text
-Render a string to canvas, breaking it up into multiple lines to fit within a certain width.
+Render a string to canvas, breaking it up into multiple lines to fit the given width.

 ## install
 ```sh